ogmini/Notepad-Windowstate-Buffer/README.md

-> WORK IN PROGRESS
->
-> What you see here are ever evolving notes and changing code as I investigate the file format.

 # Notepad-Windowstate-Buffer

-These are my attempts to reverse engineer the Windowstate files for Notepad in Microsoft Windows 11.
+Reverse engineering and extracting digital artifacts from the Windowstate files for Notepad in Microsoft Windows 11.
 These files are located at: `%localappdata%\Packages\Microsoft.WindowsNotepad_8wekyb3d8bbwe\LocalState\WindowState`

 Please see my other repository for the [Tabstate files](https://github.com/ogmini/Notepad-Tabstate-Buffer).